Play Live Radio

 Southern California Edison

-Gusty sundowner winds are continuing to keep the door open to possible Public Safety Power Shutoffs in parts of Santa Barbara County.
+Gusty sundowner winds are continuing to keep the door open to possible public safety power shutoffs in parts of Santa Barbara County.

-Sundowners are predicted for Thursday and Friday nights for the mountains and foothills in the southern part of the county.
+Gusty winds are predicted for Thursday and Friday nights for the mountains and foothills in the southern part of the county.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.